-Immediately following Decision TEM II, the OGC IP Team will 1) finalize the Initiative Architecture and Concept of Operation (now including the Demonstration Concept), 2) begin to insert specific information into the existing purchase order template for each targeted participant organization, and 3) make the insertions of specifics for all participants into a contract template.
+Immediately following Decision TEM II, the OGC IP Team will 1) finalize the Initiative Architecture and Concept of Operation (now including the Demonstration Concept), 2) begin to insert specific information into the SOW template for each targeted participant organization, and 3) make the insertions of specifics for all participants into a Participant Agreement template.
 Each targeted respondent POC should be available or make arrangements for alternates during this period.
 The output of Decision TEM II will be a final Initiative Architecture and Demonstration Concept.
-Proposing organizations that have been selected for funding will be notified after the completion of Decision TEM II.